himanshu0330/BlockChain/Solidity/readme.md

 1. The concept where "REUSABILTY" of code is done due to which gas can be saved and code readability increases.
 2. "is" -> (replacement of extends of Java) keyword is used to inherit a parent contract in child contract.
 3. Two main keywords are:- "Virtual" it gives the permission to child contract to overwrite the parent contract, written in parent contract, Another one is:- "Override" it gives the permission to child to make changes in parent data, written in child.
+# Events
+1. If i have to put something on BlockChain and i know it cant be used further for modificationcor accessing purpose so we can achieve this with low gas usage via Events.(Outputs to the user Screen on clicking a button).
+## Note
+Remember Data Storage on Blockchain bsically means Data is Stroed on Trasaction Logs.
+2. Indexing Concept is also explained in file.
+Note that it can be used with only 3 parameters, it is used in making of Dapps, and Web3 Apps.